-Sales ledger is a ledger entry that records any sale in the book of records even if the payment for the sale is received or yet to be received.
-They not only record sales but also sales returns which is a negative entry since the product that was sold is returned.
-The typical sales ledger format contains information like the date of sale, invoice number, amount of sale, products sold, name of the customer, tax information, freight charges, etc. The general ledger records the cumulative amount which is summarized systematically in the sales ledger; it is posted in the sales account.
-It is used to record the sales and the cash as and when it is received and how much is owed to the business.
+Sales ledger is a ledger entry that records any sale in the book of records, even if the payment is received or not yet received.
+They record not only sales but also sales returns, which is a negative entry since the product that was sold is returned.
+The typical sales ledger format contains information like the date of sale, invoice number, amount of sale, products sold, name of the customer, tax information, freight charges, etc. The general ledger records the cumulative amount, which is summarized systematically in the sales ledger; it is posted in the sales account.
+It records the sales and the cash as and when received and how much is owed to the business.

 Example of Sales Ledger Format

 Let’s take an example.

 Ryan’s Inc deals in industrial kitchen products business and only makes one product.
 A sales ledger for Ryan’s inc is put down in the grid below.
 It shows the sales done between January to June.
 And the payments received and pending.
 By the end of June, all invoices except two (highlighted) have been settled.
 A sales ledger format for these transactions is shown below:

 The sales ledger format shows the date at which the sale was made, along with the actual sale amount and the VAT information regarding the same.
 It also shows the gross amount, which is to be paid by the customer.
 The last column shows the date of receipt of payment from the customer for the products sold.
 The sales ledger in the above example shows the actual sale amount, which is $20445.
 It also shows the amount that was paid by the customers for the products that were sold, i.e., $16,215.
 The remaining amount of $4,230 is still pending to be paid by the customer.